top of page

-I have written books on creativity and innovation, one of them a Radio 4 book of the week.
+I have written books on the creative industries, one of them a Radio 4 book of the week.
 I am currently writing a book on creative leadership for Cambridge University Press.
+I also have written for the Guardian and the Independent and broadcast on the BBC and CNN.

-I have contributed to the Guardian and the Independent and broadcast on the BBC and CNN.
-And I have given talks around the world from KPMG in London to Thompson Reuters in New York.
+And I have given talks, for instance on the impact of emerging technologies on the creative economy, around the world from KPMG in London to Thompson Reuters in New York.

 I have an MBA and a PhD as well as postgraduate certificates in both executive and team coaching.
-And I'm a member of the Association for Coaching.

 100% of my coaching clients say they would recommend me to a friend or colleague.

 Want to know more?
-Drop me an email.
+Drop me an email

 How does the coaching work?